-I was born in the Dominican Republic and was raised by a single mother in the United States.
-My family’s financial struggles made me all the more determined to receive a college education.
+Yohanna was born in the Dominican Republic and raised by a single mother in the United States.
+Her family’s financial struggles made her determined to become the first in her family to achieve a college education.

-Furthermore, I participated in the CFE Credit Union (now Addition Financial) as Teller my Sophomore year and Head Teller my Senior year.
-Additionally, I competed in regional financial literacy competitions between the states of Alabama and Florida.
-During my Junior year, I was able to win competitions against students all over the state of Florida and Alabama eventually placing first.
+Yohanna participated in the CFE Credit Union as Teller during her Sophomore year and Head Teller as a Senior.
+To further distinguish herself, Yohanna competed in regional financial literacy competitions and won many of these against students from the states of Florida and Alabama, eventually placing first.

-I am now a student at Hamilton College pursuing a degree in Economics.
-I am interested in eventually opening up my own real estate firm and investing in low-income housing.
-My dream is to pay it forward and give another high achieving, yet economically disadvantaged students like myself the opportunity to pursue a college education.
+She is now a student at Hamilton College pursuing a degree in Economics.
+Her goals are to eventually open up her own real estate firm and invest in low-income housing.
+Yohanna’s dream is to pay it forward and give another high achieving yet economically disadvantaged students the opportunity to pursue a college education.

-I was born in Guayaquil, Ecuador and was raised in the United States.
-I graduated from Colonial High School with honors as well as being placed in the top 10% of my class in 2019.
+Maria was born in Guayaquil, Ecuador and raised in the United States.
+She graduated from Colonial High School with Honors in the top 10% of the class of 2019.

-Throughout my years in high school, I took rigorous courses as I was in the Cambridge AICE program along with doing community service with Colonial Key Club.
-In my junior year of high school, I was selected to be apart of the Elevation Scholars Program, this small spark of good luck led me to apply for the Head Teller position in the CFE Credit Union - where I was happily accepted for the position.
+Throughout her years in high school, she took many rigorous courses as part of the Cambridge AICE program along with doing community service with the Colonial Key Club.
+As a Junior, she was selected to be part of the Elevation Scholars Program, which led her to apply for the Head Teller position in the CFE Credit Union, to which she was accepted.

-I am now attending Franklin and Marshall College, where I am planning to major in Sociology on a pre-med track.
-I am extremely passionate about making an impact on people's lives, along with having a strong interest in science.
+As a first-generation college student, Maria is now attending Franklin and Marshall College, where she majors in Sociology on a pre-med track.
+She is very interested in science and extremely passionate about making an impact on people's lives.